Ph-ill/Digestarr/README.md

 - **Daily Media Digest:** Automatically compiles and sends daily digests that include:
   - **Media Content:** New TV shows and movies fetched from Sonarr and Radarr, including air times, season/episode details, and IMDb ratings via OMDB.
-  - **Weather Forecast:** Displays daily weather information using the Open-Meteo API.
+  - **Weather Forecast:** Displays daily weather information using the Open‑Meteo API.
   - **Message of the Day:** Allows you to set custom daily messages.
+  - **News & Headlines:** Retrieves a brief headline for one category each (General, Business, etc.) via NewsAPI.
+  - **Crypto/Stock Tickers:** Displays current prices and 24‑hour changes for selected crypto or stock tickers.
+(Crypto data is retrieved from CoinGecko and stock data from Yahoo’s unofficial API.)
 - **Flexible Scheduling:** Configure specific days and times for digest delivery using APScheduler.
-- **Multi-Channel Messaging:** Send notifications via Telegram and WhatsApp.
+- **Multi‑Channel Messaging:** Send notifications via Telegram and WhatsApp.
 - **AI Integration (Optional):** Enable AI features (via the Mistral API) to generate emoji enhancements for your digest.
-- **User-Friendly Configurator:** A Flask-based web interface to manage media hosts, API keys, credentials, module enablement, and scheduling.
+- **User‑Friendly Configurator:** A Flask‑based web interface to manage media hosts, API keys, credentials, module enablement, and scheduling.
 - **Planned Third‑Party Modules:** Future support will allow users to create and install third‑party modules to further customize their daily digest experience.

 ---